MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 1. Hold down the option button and click on `ViewController.swift` file in your _Project Navigator_.
 This will open your view controller in your _Assistant Editor_.
 1. (Optional) Use your Xcode toolbar to hide the _Utilities area_ to create more space in your project.

-With our `Main.storyboard` and `ViewController.swift` files side-by-side, let's create an `IBOutlet` for our nav bar.
+With our `Main.storyboard` and `ViewController.swift` files side-by-side, let's create an `IBOutlet` for our header.

 > [action]
-Create an `IBOutlet` for your custom navigation bar called `headerView`:
+Create an `IBOutlet` for your header called `headerView`:
 >
 ![Create Header View IBOutlet](assets/header_view_iboutlet.mov)
 >
 Step-by-step:
 >
-1. Select your nav bar view (`UIView`) in the _Document Outline_.
+1. Select your header view (`UIView`) in the _Document Outline_.
-1. With your nav bar selected, hold down ctrl and click-drag from the nav bar in your _Document Outline_ to your Swift code within the `ViewController` class definition.
+1. With your header view selected, hold down ctrl and click-drag from the header view in your _Document Outline_ to your Swift code within the `ViewController` class definition.
 1. You should see a popup for creating a new IB connection.
 Set the name field as `headerView`.
 1. Click _Connect_ to create your new `IBOutlet`.